JKindonNtx/solutions-euc/engineering/login-enterprise/README.md

 To execute a test, there are four key pieces of information required by the script.
 These are input as Mandatory parameters:

--  `ConfigFile.jsonc` contains general information about the test, including what sort of test is being run.
+-  `TestConfig.jsonc` contains general information about the test, including what sort of test is being run.
 This file is unique to each test.
 This file contains what you are testing (Citrix, Horizon, Parallels etc) along with where the tests are being run, and what specific components are needed.
-This file contains sensitive information, so will exists on your local machine only.
-An example exists in the root repository as `ExampleConfig-Test-Template.jsonc`.
+This file contains sensitive information, so will exist on your local machine only.
+An example exists in the repository as `z_example_base_configs\ExampleConfig-TestSpecfic.jsonc`.
 The example contains all configuration options for all tests with placeholder values.
 You should copy this file and input relevant information for your test requirements.
 -  `LEConfigFile.jsonc` contains information about the Login Enterprise Appliances and configuration.
 It is a global json file required for all tests. the `Invoke-Test.ps1` script will import this configuration file, and based on the specified Appliance in either `ConfigFile.jsonc` or the Script parameter `LEAppliance`, will consume and set the appropriate Login Enterprise details.
 This file contains sensitive information, so will exists on your local machine only.
 An example exists in the root repository as `ExampleConfig-LoginEnterpriseGlobal.jsonc`
+-  `ReportConfig.jsonc` contains information specific to the reporting and slack side of things.
+The idea of this file is it is static and the same for all tests.
+An example exists in the repository as `z_example_base_configs\ExampleConfig-Reporting.jsonc`
+-  `AutoFilledConfig.jsonc` contains information specific to the components that are "autofilled" or more accurately, learned throughout the test.
+The idea of this file is it is static and the same for all tests.
+An example exists in the repository as `z_example_base_configs\ExampleConfig-AutoFilled.jsonc`
+-  `NutanixFilesConfig.jsonc` contains information specific to Nutanix Files monitoring.
+An example exists in the repository as `z_example_base_configs\ExampleConfig-NutanixFiles.jsonc`
+-  `MiscConfigs` is an array of json files that you can define as required.
 -  `Type` defines the sort of test we are running.
 This could be `CitrixVAD`, `CitrixDaaS`, `Horizon`, `Parallels`.
 The script logic executes based on the provided value.

+You may find it more efficient to define your static configuration files as system environment variables, and use those variables as the parameter inputs, for example:

+`[System.Environment]::SetEnvironmentVariable('ReportConf', 'c:\example\Reporting.jsonc', 'Machine')`
+`[System.Environment]::SetEnvironmentVariable('LEConf', 'c:\example\LoginEnterprise.jsonc', 'Machine')`
+`[System.Environment]::SetEnvironmentVariable('AutoFilledConf', 'c:\example\AutoFilled.jsonc', 'Machine')`

 ### Invoke-Test.Ps1 Mandatory Parameters

--  `ConfigFile`.
+-  `TestConfig`.
 Mandatory **`String`**.
 Defines the path to the test configuration file.
+-  `ReportConfig`.
+Mandatory **`String`**.
+Defines the path to the report configuration file.
+-  `AutoFilledConfig`.
+Mandatory **`String`**.
+Defines the path to the auto filled configuration file.
 -  `LEConfigFile`.
 Mandatory **`String`**.
 Defines the path for the Global Login Enterprise Configuration File.
 -  `ReportConfigFile`.
 Mandatory **`String`**.
 Defines the default report configuration file.
 -  `Type`.
 Mandatory **`String`**.
 Defines the type of test. `"CitrixVAD", "CitrixDaaS", "Horizon", "RAS", "RDP"`

 ### Invoke-Test.ps1 Optional Parameters

-The below parameters should be set in the `ConfigFile` as a preferential configuration point, however can be set via script Parameter which will **Override** whatever is set in the `ConfigFile`.
+The below parameters should be set in the `TestConfig` as a preferential configuration point, however can be set via script Parameter which will **Override** whatever is set in the `TestConfig`.

 -  `SkipADUsers`.
 Optional. **`Switch`**.
 Retains the existing AD User Accounts and does not recreate the accounts.
 -  `SkipLEUsers`.
 Optional. **`Switch`**.
 Retains the existing Login Enterprise Accounts and does not recreate the accounts.
 -  `SkipLaunchers`.
 Optional. **`Switch`**.
 TBD.
-Can be set in `LEConfigFile.jsonc`.
+Can be set in `TestConfig.jsonc`.
 -  `SkipWaitForIdleVMs`.
 Optional. **`Switch`**.
 Do not wait for test VMs to become Idle.
-Can be set in `LEConfigFile.jsonc`.
+Can be set in `TestConfig.jsonc`.
 -  `SkipPDFExport`.
 Optional. **`Switch`**.
 TBD.
-Can be set in `LEConfigFile.jsonc`.
+Can be set in `TestConfig.jsonc`.
 -  `Force`.
 Optional. **`Switch`**.
 Forces a recreation of the desktop pool.
-Can be set in `LEConfigFile.jsonc`.
+Can be set in `TestConfig.jsonc`.
 -  `LEAppliance`.
 Optional. **`String`**.
 The Login Enterprise Appliance to use. `LE1`,`LE2`,`LE3`,`LE4`.
-Can be set in `LEConfigFile.jsonc`.
+Can be set in `TestConfig.jsonc`.
 -  `ValidateOnly`.
 Optional. **`Switch`**.
 Will process only the inputs and pre-execution tasks.
 Will not process any testing.
 Use for making sure things look good.
 -  `AzureMode`.
 Optional. **`Switch`**.
 Will function with an understanding that the script is in Azure and not Nutanix.
 Nutanix components are excluded.
 Different data is gathered for influx.
+-  `NutanixFilesConfig`.
+Optional. **`String`**.
+Contains information specific to Nutanix Files monitoring.
+-  `MiscConfigs`.
+Optional. **`array`**.
+A collection of JSON files containing additional configurations that you can feed as required.

+Some examples of the script being executed are as below

+Executing using environment variables to store static configuration files, including Nutanix Files and random other JSON additions:

+`Invoke-Test.ps1 -Type "CitrixVAD" -TestConfig "c:\example\test.json" -LEConfigFile $Env:LEConf -ReportConfigFile $Env:ReportConf -AutoFilledConfig $env:AutoFilledConf -NutanixFilesConfig "c:\example\files.json" -MiscConfigs "c:\temp\json1","c:\temp\json2"`

+Executing using full paths to JSON files, including Nutanix Files and random other JSON additions:

+`Invoke-Test.ps1 -Type "CitrixVAD" -TestConfig "c:\example\test.json" -LEConfigFile "c:\example\LoginEnterprise.json" -ReportConfigFile "c:\example\Reporting.json" -AutoFilledConfig "c:\example\AutoFilled.json" -NutanixFilesConfig "c:\example\files.json" -MiscConfigs "c:\temp\json1","c:\temp\json2"`

+Executing using full paths to JSON files:

+`Invoke-Test.ps1 -Type "CitrixVAD" -TestConfig "c:\example\test.json" -LEConfigFile "c:\example\LoginEnterprise.json" -ReportConfigFile "c:\example\Reporting.json" -AutoFilledConfig "c:\example\AutoFilled.json"`

 ### Step 1: Getting Started: Planning